r15priyanshu/HMS/README.md

     room varchar(100) NOT NULL,
     FOREIGN KEY(room) references rooms(roomnumber)
    );
+5. You Need to create a new Folder in location "D:\HMS\" and this is the place where your bills will be stored.
+You can always change the location in CustomerCheckOut.java file
-5. Open NetBeans IDE and open the cloned Project , and Click on Run Button.
+6. Open NetBeans IDE and open the cloned Project , and Click on Run Button.

 # INSTRUCTION FOR ADMIN:
 SuperAdmin is hardcoded in the project , hence register with below: \